 Maybe You Will Remember

 What happened to Rosemary’s mother?
 (From the back of Scary Stories 3: More Tales to Chill Your Bones)

 When the hotel doctor saw Rosemary’s mother, he immediately knew that she was about to die, because she had the plague.

-The staff at the hotel was asked to keep Rosemary in the dark, and make her think she was at the wrong hotel.
+The staff at the hotel was asked to keep Rosemary in the dark and make her think she was at the wrong hotel.
 However, when she insisted that they take her to room 505, it was completely different, and her mother was nowhere to be found.
-The staff were told that they’d be fired if they were to let the secret out.
+The staff was told that they’d be fired if they were to let the secret out.